Piano Trio No. 2 (Brahms): II. Andante con moto

 This movement, written in A minor and 2/4 (later 6/8 time) is a theme and variations.
 The original theme is followed by 5 variations, and each formal section is 27 measures long.
 Each variation includes a rhythmic or melodic fragment from the original theme, but is otherwise harmonized, phrased, and ornamented differently.
-Variations 1,3, and 5 draw from the theme's melody, while variations 2 and 4 rely more on figures of the piano's accompaniment.
+Variations 1, 3, and 5 draw from the theme's melody, while variations 2 and 4 rely more on figures of the piano's accompaniment.
 The movement features frequent syncopation especially in the coda, and the cello often echoes the violin in inversion.
-The material of the theme was originally composed: inspired by traditional Hungarian musical style.
+The material of the theme was originally composed, and inspired by the traditional Hungarian musical style.

 III.
 Scherzo

 The third movement is a presto C minor in 6/8 time formally composed of a scherzo and trio: arranged in an ABA format.
 The A section is rhythmically complex while the B section is more lyrical and melodic.
-It features frequent pianissimo dynamics, and suggests the same mood as the third movement of Brahms' Violin Sonata No. 3 in D minor Op.
+It features frequent pianissimo dynamics, and suggests the same mood as the third movement of Brahms' Violin Sonata No. 3 in D minor, Op.
 108. This movement has a lighter texture in comparison to the others.
 The piano mainly accompanies the strings, providing rhythmic motion.
 It is unclear if Brahms revised the trio section after hearing the critiques of Clara Schumann.

 IV.
 Allegro giocoso

 The finale is in 4/4 time and the key of C major.
 It contains many rapid range changes as well as a denser texture than the second and third movements prior.
 The form is ambiguous, but includes elements of a sonata form and a rondo form.
 The movement is distinct for its 4 contrasting themes, which are each differently scored.
 The A theme is treated exclusively, while the other three themes are based on its melodic elements and or rhythmic figures.
 The A theme's return is highly ornamented while other repetitions are literal.
 The recap is followed by a long coda in which the energy intensifies until the end.
-The contrary motion featured in this movement was supposedly inspired by the arpeggios Brahms played in his daily warmup routine at the piano.
+The contrary motion featured in this movement was supposedly inspired by the arpeggios Brahms played in his daily warm-up routine at the piano.